ninscope/Hardware/README.md

 ### Cleaning of CMOS sensor

-In case of dust particles or other particulates dropping on the CMOS sensor one can use 'Sticky Swabs' (ideal-tek) to remove them without causing damage to the sensor.
+In case of dust particles or other particulates dropping on the CMOS sensor one can use 'Sticky Swabs' (ideal-tek, https://www.ideal-tek.com/public/doc/Sticky-swabs-leaflet_Ideal-tek.pdf) to remove them without causing damage to the sensor.

 ### Computer requirements